-NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Alphatec Holdings, Inc. (the "Annual Meeting") will be held on Wednesday, June 14, 2023, for the following purposes:
+NOTICE IS HEREBY GIVEN that the annual meeting of stockholders of Alphatec Holdings, Inc. (the "Annual Meeting") will be held on Wednesday, June 12, 2024, for the following purposes:

-1. To elect twelve directors to serve until the 2024 Annual Meeting of Stockholders; 2.
-To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023; 3.
-To approve the amendment to our 2007 Employee Stock Purchase Plan to increase the number of shares reserved for issuance under the plan; 4.
-To approve the amendment to our 2016 Equity Incentive Plan to increase the number of shares authorized for issuance under the plan; 5.
-To approve, on an advisory basis, the compensation of our named executive officers; 6.
-To approve, on an advisory basis, the frequency of future stockholder votes to approve the compensation of our named executive officers; and 7.
+1. To elect nine directors to serve until the 2025 Annual Meeting of Stockholders; 2.
+To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024; 3.
+To approve, on an advisory basis, the compensation of our named executive officers; and 4.
 To transact such other business as may be properly presented at the Annual Meeting and any adjournments or postponements thereof.